QubesOS/qubes-doc/debugging/automated-tests.md

 ![snapshot-tests2.png](/attachment/wiki/developers/snapshot-tests2.png)

 ## Adding a new test to core-admin
-After you added a new unit test to [core-admin/tests](https://github.com/QubesOS/qubes-core-admin/tree/master/tests) you have to make sure of two things:
+After adding a new unit test to [core-admin/tests](https://github.com/QubesOS/qubes-core-admin/tree/master/tests) you'll have to make sure of two things:

-1. The test will be added to the RPM file created by [QubesBuilder](/doc/qubes-builder/) For this you need to edit [core-admin/tests/Makefile](https://github.com/QubesOS/qubes-core-admin/tree/master/tests/Makefile)
+1. That the test will be added to the RPM file created by [QubesBuilder](/doc/qubes-builder/).
+For this you need to edit the [core-admin/tests/Makefile](https://github.com/QubesOS/qubes-core-admin/tree/master/tests/Makefile)
-2. The test will be loaded by [core-admin/tests/\_\_init\_\_.py](https://github.com/QubesOS/qubes-core-admin/tree/master/tests/__init__.py)
+2. That the test will be loaded by [core-admin/tests/\_\_init\_\_.py](https://github.com/QubesOS/qubes-core-admin/tree/master/tests/__init__.py)

 ### Editing the Makefile
-Add at the bottom of the file the two lines which will copy your test and its compiled version to the right directory in the RPM file.
-I.e. adding `example.py`
+To add your tests, you must append these two lines to the end of the makefile, which will copy your test and its compiled version to the right directory in the RPM file.
+If your test is `example.py`, the appended lines would be:

     cp example.py $(DESTDIR)$(PYTHON_TESTSPATH)
     cp example.py[co] $(DESTDIR)$(PYTHON_TESTSPATH)

 ### Editing \_\_init\_\_.py
-Add at the bottom of the file in the method `def load_tests` to the variable `modname` your test.
-I.e adding `example.py`.
+You'll also need to add your test at the bottom of the \_\_init\_\_.py file, in the method `def load_tests`, in the for loop with `modname`.
+Again, given the hypothetical `example.py` test:

 ~~~python
     for modname in (